roserizzet/Upsider001-RosePrown-/Explanation.md

 -----------
   4. Implementation
      - Data Generation: [Dataset](https://www.kaggle.com/datasets/sid321axn/bondora-peer-to-peer-lending-loan-data)
-       - Create Python scripts to generate dummy data for users, loans, and transactions.
+       - Created Python scripts to generate dummy data for users
-       - Use SQL to populate the database with this dummy data.
+       - Used SQL to populate the database with this dummy data.
-     - Airflow Pipelines:(Refer to dags folder[...py])
+     - Airflow Pipelines:(Refer to dags folder[main.py and report.py])
-       - Define tasks to fetch data from the database.
+       - Defined tasks to fetch and upload data from and to the database.
-       - Transform data as needed for reporting.
+       - Data enginnnnering team will collect data from UI and transfer to Database where Data scientists will fetch uploaded data to preporcess and do analysis like risk asessment and create interest rates as needed for reporting.
-       - Generate and store reports in a dedicated location.
+       - The updated data by datascientists will be uploaded to database update table and data engineer pipeline will fetch and generate and store reports in a dedicated location(either to UI for  stakehoders view).

 -----------
 --------